rilma/Miscellaneous/README.md

 12. Find the [k-missing] (https://github.com/rilma/Questions-Solutions/blob/master/python/findmissing.py) numbers

-13. A query to find the total monetary value of purchases ordered by categories.
+13. A query to find [the total monetary value] (MySQL/total.sql) of purchases ordered by categories.
 It uses the databases available at [w3schools.com] (http://www.w3schools.com/sql/)